 Nagfor – Fortran

-NAG Fortran Compiler 7.1 supports x86 and x64, for Linux, Mac and Windows, Apple silicon Macs for MacOS, ARM for Linux, OpenMP 3.1 using –openmp.
+NAG Fortran Compiler 7.2 (Release Note) supports x86 and x64, for Linux, Mac and Windows, Apple silicon Macs for MacOS, ARM for Linux, Partial support for OpenMP 4.0 and 4.5 is included in the initial release of 7.2.
+An update will follow in early 2024 to upgrade that to full support.
+Read More.

 C/C++/Fortran

-NVIDIA HPC Compilers support a subset of OpenMP 5.1 in Fortran/C/C++ on Linux/x86_64, Linux/OpenPOWER, Linux/AAch64, and NVIDIA GPUs.
-Full support for OpenMP 3.1 in Fortran/C/C++ on Linux/x86_64, Linux/OpenPOWER, and Linux/AArch64.
+NVIDIA HPC Compilers support a subset of OpenMP 5.1 in Fortran/C/C++ on Linux/x86_64 and Linux/AAch64, and NVIDIA GPUs.
+Full support for OpenMP 3.1 in Fortran/C/C++ on Linux/x86_64 and Linux/AArch64.
 Compile with -mp to enable OpenMP for multicore CPUs on all platforms.
 Compile with -mp=gpu to enable target offload to NVIDIA GPUs.
-Read More
+Read More.

 C/C++/Fortran